intel/intel-extension-for-pytorch/docs/design_doc/isa_dyndisp.md

-# IPEX CPU ISA Dynamic Dispatch Design Doc
+# Intel® Extension for PyTorch\* CPU ISA Dynamic Dispatch Design Doc

-This document explains the dynamic kernel dispatch mechanism based on CPU ISA.
+This document explains the dynamic kernel dispatch mechanism for Intel® Extension for PyTorch\* (IPEX) based on CPU ISA.
 It is an extension to the similar mechanism in PyTorch.

 ## Overview
----

 IPEX dyndisp is forked from **PyTorch:** `ATen/native/DispatchStub.h` and `ATen/native/DispatchStub.cpp`.
-Besides that, IPEX add more CPU ISA level support, such as `AVX512_VNNI`, `AVX512_BF16` and `AMX`.
+IPEX adds additional CPU ISA level support, such as `AVX512_VNNI`, `AVX512_BF16` and `AMX`.

 PyTorch & IPEX CPU ISA support statement:
  | | DEFAULT | AVX2 | AVX512 | AVX512_VNNI | AVX512_BF16 | AMX |